-Open to students and researchers who attend the conference
+Open to researchers, students, farmers and entrepreneurs attending the conference

 The aim of this conference is to showcase the global potential of saline agriculture.
 All stakeholders are invited, including political decision-makers, business operators, land managers, civic society, researchers and research planners.
 With your participation, we aim to create a platform for researchers and research-users to enhance food production on saline lands.